-The projected operating outlays necessary to provide the services covered by this SAMP are based on best available data and information.
+The projected operating outlays necessary to provide the services covered by this SAMP are based on best projections made in Council's Long Term Financial Plan growth forecasts.

-Based on this data and information, the projected operations and maintenance of existing and new assets over the 10 year planning period is estimated at \$379.7M or \$37.9M on average per year.

-The projected required capital outlays including renewal and upgrade of existing assets and acquisition of new assets over the 10 year planning period is estimated at \$863.8M or \$86.3M on average per year.
+Based on the projections the following can be determined:

+- The projected operations and maintenance of existing and new assets over the 10 year planning period is estimated at \$312.4M or \$31.2M on average per year. - The projected required renewal costs (including upgraded and new assets) over the 10 year planning period is estimated at \$216.9M or \$21.7M on average per year. - The projected expansion and acquisition (factored into the LTFP) over the 10 year planning period is estimated at \$443.3M or \$44.3M on average per year.

+The combined projection of asset management

-The combined outlays over the next 10 years are estimated at \$1,243.5M or \$124.3M on average per year.
+expenditure (including operating costs) over the next 10 years is estimated at \$972.6M or \$97.3M on average per year.

-The estimated available funding for this period is \$1,161.6M or \$116.1M on average per year as per the long term financial plan.
-This is 93% of the cost to sustain the current levels of service at the lowest lifecycle cost.
+The estimated available funding for this period is \$952.4M or \$95.2M on average per year as per the long term financial plan.
+This is a shortfall of approximately \$20.1M over the life of the plan, primarily associated with the commissioning of a potential new library in the outer years of the Long Term Financial Plan.
+These projections will be reviewed and refined progressively every year.

 The reality is that only what is funded in the long term financial plan can be provided.
-The emphasis of this SAMP is to communicate the consequences that this will have on the service provided and risks, so that decision making is "informed".
+The emphasis of this SAMP is to communicate the consequences that this will have on the service provided and risks, so that decision making is "informed" and determine a funding strategy where required.

-The allocated funding leaves a shortfall of \$8.2M on average per year of the projected expenditure required to provide services in the AM Plan compared with planned expenditure currently included in the Long Term Financial Plan.
+The allocated funding shows a deficit of \$2M on average per year of the projected expenditure required to provide services in the AM Plan compared with planned expenditure currently included in the Long Term Financial Plan.
 This is shown in the figure below.